 Where are your garments made?

-All our clothes are currently made in Melbourne, Australia, either in-house (about 90% of our production) or with one of our Ethical Clothing Australia (ECA) accredited partner factories.
-Each adhere to the Textile, Clothing, Footwear and Associated Industries Award and Fair Work Australia and are third party audited yearly by ECA.
+All our clothes are made locally in Melbourne, Australia in-house at our carbon neutral factory.
+Our production is all Ethical Clothing Australia (ECA) accredited and we re-certify each year to ensure we are meeting Australian standards for safety, pay and working conditions.
+We also adhere to the Textile, Clothing, Footwear and Associated Industries Award and Fair Work Australia and any other partners we may work with (like pattern makers or screen printers) are also third party audited yearly by ECA.

 Why aren't all your fabrics made in Australia?

 We source our woven fabrics offshore because those capabilities and industries simply don’t exist in Australia anymore.
 That said, the knitting industry still exists here if you know where to look, so we will continue to use Australian made jerseys in a majority of our garments.

 Over the years, we have worked with local businesses to help us manufacture our garments and these have always been ECA accredited.
 We care deeply about the people who make our clothing and in 2021 decided to take 100% of our manufacturing in-house in order to directly employ our garment workers and ensure their wages were meeting living wage standards.

 We pay wages well above the Australian Textile, Clothing, Footwear and Associated Industries Award and comply with Fair Work Australia in order to ensure our employees and garment workers are earning a living wage.
 According to the Retail and Fast Food Union of Australia, the base pay rate (before loading or penalty) for a living wage in Australia right now (2022) is $25.
 This is compared to a minimum wage of $21.38.